 - Communicating with the PEO to ensure that administrative and compliance duties are fulfilled.

-Note, the IRS observes that in the US, despite what is said in any PEO agreement, client companies can still be legally liable for employee taxes.
-The IRS does not recognise the concept of ‘co-employment’ in its Tax Code, and may find the client company liable as the “common law employer”.
+Note that the IRS observes that in the US, client companies can still be legally liable for employee taxes despite what is said in any PEO agreement.
+The IRS does not recognize the concept of ‘co-employment’ in its Tax Code and may find the client company liable as the “common law employer.”

 The way to mitigate this legal liability is for a client company to engage a CPEO — as discussed earlier in this article.

-In exchange for the responsibilities and liabilities that it takes on, the PEO charges the business a fee for its services.
-The size of that fee depends on factors such as the number of employees and the type of HR services provided, and the chosen fee model of the company.
+The PEO charges the business a fee for its services in exchange for the responsibilities and liabilities it takes on.
+The fee amount depends on factors such as the number of employees, the type of HR services provided, and the company’s chosen fee model.